Floyd Rose Tremolos for Left Hand Guitars: No-Names, Fakes, Unknowns, and Never Left Handed

 In 1991 Fender became the distributor of Floyd Rose systems.
 In 1993 Fender engaged Ping Well to manufacture a tremolo for Fender guitars called the "Mini-Floyd Rose" Fender Deluxe Locking Tremolo.
 It was fitted to the American Standard Stratocaster, U.S Strat Plus, Deluxe Strat Plus, and U.S Strat Ultra models as a direct replacement for the standard Fender two-post tremolo bridge.
 It was stamped "Floyd Rose" at the top of the base plate and "Fender" at the bottom, next to the tremolo arm hole.

-The design is very simplistic consisting of a base plate with six individual adjustable saddles with hex screws to clamp the strings in place.
+The design is very simplistic, consisting of a base plate with six individual adjustable saddles with hex screws to clamp the strings in place.
+The tremolo arm screws into the block.
 It is a genuine Floyd Rose product, so a licensing statement on the unit was not required.

 When the Fender and Floyd Rose distribution agreement ended in 2005, Fender continued to sell the tremolo but with the Floyd Rose inscription removed.
 Fender did offer a few lefty Stratocasters during this time, but nothing with this tremolo.
 I only mention this to point out the significance of Ping Well in the larger scheme of historical Floyd Rose manufacturing and so you don't needlessly waste time trying to find a lefty.
 They don't exist.